msaadeh101/defrag/aws/aws.md

           "oidc.eks.us-east-1.amazonaws.com/id/EXAMPLED1234:sub": "system:serviceaccount:default:s3-reader"
         }
 ```

+- `"oidc.eks.us-east-1.amazonaws.com/id/EXAMPLED1234:sub"` is the fully qualified OIDC provider URL.
+  - `EXAMPLED1234` is the unique ID for your EKS cluster's OIDC identity provider.
+- `"system:serviceaccount:default:s3-reader"` is the K8 SA identity.
+  - `system:serviceaccount:<namespace>:<serviceaccount-name>` where namespace is `default` and SA is `s3-reader`
+- This ensures that only the s3-reader SA in the default namespace can assume that IAM role.

 - Lock `sub` to a sepcific namespace and SA for security.
 - Use `StringLike` with `system:serviceaccount:*:s3-reader` if multiple namespaces sare the same role.